TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-typedoc.md

 I can't blame TypeDoc.
 They're [trying to do the right thing](https://github.com/TypeStrong/typedoc/issues/2621) by using the "new" syntax.

 At least API Extractor lets me disable individual warnings.
+I disabled the `tsdoc-reference-missing-hash` warning which allowed the build to succeed.
 It's clear that the TSDoc ESLint plugin and API Extractor are running the same checks using the same code.
-I may as well uninstall the ESLint plugin.
+I uninstalled the ESLint plugin.

 # Custom Tags